-In May, the major dealers agreed on a provisional framework for restructuring (Risk June 2009, page 9), but a revised proposal published by the International Swaps and Derivatives Association on June 23 reveals a number of significant changes.
-Market participants will have two weeks to adhere to the protocol, which is set to take effect just five days before the July 31 deadline agreed with the European Commission for the central clearing of CDSs.
+In May, the major dealers agreed on a provisional framework for restructuring, but a revised proposal published by the International Swaps and Derivatives Association on June 23 includes a number of significant changes.
+Market participants will have two weeks to comply with the protocol, which is set to take effect just five days before the July 31 deadline agreed with the European Commission for the central clearing of CDSs.
 As trading with standardised fixed coupons of 25 basis points, 100bp, 500bp and 1,000bp began in Europe on June 22, the treatment of restructuring represents the final hurdle in the drive towards central clearing.

 Under current trading conventions in Europe, if a protection buyer triggers a CDS after a restructuring, the maturity of the bonds that can be delivered to the seller is restricted to the longer of five years and the remaining maturity of the contract for restructured obligations, and two-and-a-half years and the remaining maturity of the contract for non-restructured obligations.
 If the protection seller triggers the contract, bonds can be delivered with a remaining maturity of up to 30 years.
 As the maturity limitation is determined by both the party that triggers the CDS and the maturity of the contract, it could be necessary to run a large number of auctions to cover the full range of outcomes.